 Can social media have a role in tackling vaccine hesitancy?

-The World Health Organization's European Immunization Week has just come to a close, having celebrated and raised awareness of the benefits of vaccines.
-But despite overwhelming evidence of these benefits, vaccine hesitancy remains a huge problem – more so in Europe than anywhere else.
+Despite overwhelming evidence of the benefits of vaccination, vaccine hesitancy remains a huge problem – more so in Europe than anywhere else.
 How can we combat the spread of misinformation?

 The fatal impact of vaccine hesitancy

 The news in recent months has made for depressing reading.
 Measles outbreaks in the US and Europe are growing.
 In 2018, there were over 82,000 cases of measles confirmed in the EU – three times more than in 2017 – and measles led to 72 deaths.
 Cases of measles are affecting all unvaccinated groups, adults and children alike, with large numbers of cases and fatalities in countries which had previously eliminated the disease.